 It's flavor was sweet and mild with low acid.
 It lacked the bright fruity notes that make Sun Gold a winner so this isn't one we'll be planting again.

 2013 Test - Park's Nectar Tomato: A Real Winner!!!

 The Park Seed Company has released a large cherry tomato named Nectar and I'm happy to report that it is absolutely the sweetest, lowest acid tomato of any kind I've ever grown.

 Nectar tomatoes average 1.25 inches in diameter so they rank on the large end of the cherry tomato size range.
 They resist cracking (none of the many dozens I've picked have shown the least indication of doing so) are perfectly spherical, a deep, attractive red with just a hint of orange and overall the most attractive tomato I've ever seen.
 When I had my tasters try them their reactions were all the same: their eyes open wide with delight like a child's on Christmas morning.
 While they rave about how sweet Nectar tomatoes are, they also say these fruits are richly and deeply flavored.
 And the numbers?
 Would you believe my refractometer measured a whopping 10.1-percent sugar?
 This is as high as most muskmelons (improperly labeled as cantaloupes) in supermarkets.
 Also, the boundary line marking the sugar level was very wide, indicative of many flavor components.
-The PH measured 4.7, the lowest I've ever seen in a tomato, which means it has the lowest acidity.
+The PH measured 4.7, the highest I've ever seen in a tomato, which means it has the lowest acidity.
 These two factors combine to make it the sweetest tomato I've ever tested.

 Attack of the Nematodes!

 In 2007 I noticed that a late planting seemed to slow down considerably before they should.
 When I dug the plants up I discovered why: Nematodes